MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 az role assignment create --assignee APP_ID --role Reader az role assignment delete --assignee APP_ID --role Contributor
 ```

-> [!NOTE]
-> If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to
-> perform action 'Microsoft.Authorization/roleAssignments/write'."
-Contact your Azure Active Directory admin to manage roles.

 Adding a role _doesn't_ restrict previously assigned permissions.
 When restricting a service principal's permissions, the __Contributor__ role should be removed.